mevans72/Code-Fellows-201-Final-Project/README.md

 		○ This is the page used to manually run the compliance check and provides recommendations based on the input.
 		○ <name-of-compliance-thing>-recomendation.html
 		○ sans-critical-controls-recomendations.html

+		○ One graph and one chart.
+One graph for Security Posture.
+One chart for Security Posture.
 	- Questionnaire logic
 		○ Charting / graphs.
 			□ chart.js